bbauska/UofM-Intro-HTML5/README.md

 address.
 If you think of how many people have laptops and smartphones, we need a lot of different options.

-With these IP addresses, you
-basically have sets of numbers, you have these different sets right here, where each X can represent one of 16 different values.
-So, you can see we have a lot of options, over 300 trillion, in fact.
+With these IP addresses, you basically have sets of numbers, you have these different sets right here, where each X can represent one of 16 different values.
+You can see we have a lot of options, over 300 trillion, in fact.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 37. the domain name server (dns)  (31) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">